Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: The Protocol

 \subsection{Initialization phase}

-The initialization phase is a part of the offline phase (which needs no input data or model weights) of the protocol where the {\LTH}s will have shared keys and initial values established in them if their identities are proven.
+The initialization phase $\Pi_{\textsf{Init}}$ is a part of the offline phase (which needs no input data or model weights) of the protocol where the {\LTH}s will have shared keys and initial values established in them if their identities are proven.
 Although $\Pi_{\textsf{Init}}$ plays an important role in our scheme, it is not where our main contribution lies, since mature remote attestation protocols already exist \cite{banks2021remote}.
-A proper remote attestation protocol is commonly supported in secure hardware such as a TPM \cite{pearson2003trusted}, and validates the {\LTH}'s identity and its state.
-This process can involve the acquisition of the certificate of a {\LTH} from a trusted CA/Verifiers, which is usually the manufacturer of the it. $H_i$ after being verified, can perform pairwise Diffie-Hellman key exchanges with a signature to obtain the shared key $k_{i-1,i}$ with $H_{i-1}$, $k_{i,i+1}$ with $H_{i+1}$, and then also $k_{i+1,i-1}$ through sharing masks.
-A simplified description of $\Pi_{\textsf{Init}}$ is shown in ~\autoref{p:init}.
+A simplified description of $\Pi_{\textsf{Init}}$ is shown in ~\autoref{p:init} .

 The communication out of $H_i$ has to go through $P_i$, which provides a corrupted party with a natural way to observe or even alter the communication among the {\LTH}s.
 For semi-honest adversaries, the Diffie–Hellman key exchange protocol already prevents them from obtaining the key with bounded computational resources.
 If the corrupted party behaves maliciously, $\Pi_{\textsf{Init}}$ does not have to take extra steps to detect such actions.
 If a malicious $P_i$ modifies the remote attestation, a CA will not provide a certificate and $P_i$ cannot create a certificate on its own, causing an abort.
-If a malicious $P_i$\de{ changes the initial parameters or} alters the transmission during key exchange, there will be no correct initialization established, and the protocol will abort later when data inconsistency is detected later.
+If a malicious $P_i$\de{ changes the initial parameters or} alters the transmission during key exchange, there will be no correct initialization established, and the protocol will abort later when data inconsistency is detected.